-With the gauges usually found on a hand pump or track pump often proving notoriously inaccurate, many turn to dedicated gauges such as the ones tested here.
+With the gauges usually found on a hand pump or track pump often proving inaccurate or difficult to read with precision, some riders turn to dedicated pressure gauges such as the ones tested here.

-So, if you’re still trying to work out optimum pressures for your tyres and want absolute, repeatable consistency then one of these could be a top investment.
+If you’re trying to work out optimum pressures for your tyres, you’ll want repeatable consistency, so a pressure gauge could be a sound investment for tyre fettling.